HHallb/pyPFC/CONTRIBUTING.md

 ## Performance Issues

-For performance-related problems, use our [Performance Issue template](https://github.com/HHallb/pyPFC/issues/new/choose) which collects:
+For performance-related problems, [create a new issue](https://github.com/HHallb/pyPFC/issues/new) and select the "Performance Issue" template which collects:

 - Hardware specifications and benchmarking data
 - Simulation parameters and memory usage